liability in ohio car accidents

-So, who is liable in a car accident?
+If you or someone you know was seriously injured in a crash, you may be wondering, Who is liable in a car accident, and how to receive legal compensation?
 The answer to that question depends on many factors.

-An attorney can help you find out who should be held responsible when you are a crash victim.
-At Bensinger Law, our Ohio car accident attorneys can help you determine who was at fault for a car crash, and we can help you recover maximum damages in court or at the settlement table.
+An attorney can help you determine who should be held responsible when you are a crash victim.
+At Bensinger Law, our Ohio car accident attorneys can help you determine who was at fault for a car accident, and we can help you recover maximum damages in court or at the settlement table.

 Call (419) 455-1410 or reach us online today for a free consultation.